 Swim, splash and water ski

 Hollingworth Lake clutches the north-eastern outskirts of Rochdale.
-It's a wide, horseshoe-shaped body of water, resting in the foothills of the Pennine Mountains, some 50 minutes' drive from Manchester's center.
+It's a wide, horseshoe-shaped body of water, resting in the foothills of the Pennine Mountains, some 50 minutes' drive from Manchester's centre.
 The spot offers something of a more off-the-beaten-track destination for your road trips through The North.

-• 8
+- 8

 Delamere Forest